Table of Contents

 Teasers.
 Parlays.
 Totals.
 Riding the chalk.
 Searching for steam.
 If you stand and listen to a couple of sharps – the term often used to refer to experienced sports bettors – it might bend your mind.
 The lingo of sports betting makes it seem complicated.
 Fortunately, the fact of the matter is that it’s not.

-Like any pursuit, those who are willing to devote the time and energy required to learn the ins and outs of the occupation will find it to be very rewarding.
-There is an element of luck to sports betting.
+Like any pursuit, those willing to devote the time and energy required to learn the ins and outs of the occupation will find it very rewarding.
+There is an element of luck to sports betting but its always worth trying to gain any edge you can over the sportsbooks.

 Sports Betting for Beginners: Sportsbook Terms & Tips